jupiter126/blortchzj/README.md

 NOTE:  this program is stupid: each character and space counts: change a letter to capital, add a comma or a dot and nothing is the same.<br />
 NOTE2: this program is right, if password is wrong, then it is you who are wrong ;)<br />
 NOTE3: for the geeks, you can easily change the hash functions called in the script for a personalised version ;p<br />

+fslartchzj is used to make an encrypted filesystem and uses blortchzj for its password.
+These are usually the first things I copy on an usb stick ;p